Published and Accepted

 "Local Election Timing and Up-Ballot Races." with Kevin Morris and Sara Loving

-"Racial Disparities in U.S. Policy Responsiveness: Racial Threat in the Senate." with Zoltan Hajnal, Jacob Hacker, and Mackenzie Lockhart.
+"Representation in the US Congress: How the Senate shapes representational outcomes for Americans." with Zoltan Hajnal, Jacob Hacker, and Mackenzie Lockhart.

 "Who Represents Me?
 The Impact of Descriptive Representation on Substantive Representation in the US Federal Government." with Zoltan Hajnal, Jacob Hacker, and Mackenzie Lockhart.